Regularized Fluctuating Lattice Boltzmann Model

 where ${\bf u}$ is the fluid velocity.

-Following Refs.\cite{adhikari2005fluctuating,dunweg2007statistical,schiller2008thermal}, thermal fluctuations can be included via a noise term, satisfying the fluctuation-dissipation theorem (FDT) at lattice level, on the right hand side of Eq.\ref{lbe}.
-To do this, it is convenient to follow the multi-relaxation time model (MRT)\cite{d2002multiple}, where the distribution functions \( f_i \) are projected onto a complete set of moments (or modes) \( m_k \), defined as
+Following Refs.\cite{adhikari2005fluctuating,dunweg2007statistical,schiller2008thermal}, thermal fluctuations can be included via a noise term, satisfying the fluctuation-dissipation theorem (FDT) at the lattice level, on the right-hand side of Eq.\ref{lbe}.
+To do this, it is convenient to follow the multi-relaxation time model (MRT)\cite{d2002multiple,lallemand2000theory}, where the distribution functions \( f_i \) are projected onto a complete set of moments (or modes) \( m_k \), defined as

 Here, \( \mathbf{e}_k = (e_{k0}, e_{k1}, \dots, e_{k26}) \) are orthogonal vectors (detailed in the next subsection) in the D3Q27 representation satisfying \( \sum_i w_i e_{ki} e_{li} = b_k \delta_{kl} \), \( w_i \) are weights (see Table~\ref{tab:d3q27}) and \( b_k \) are normalization factors, defined as